Pay Schedules

 4. Marks the order as past due if the customer misses a pay period

-The customer pays manually — either through the invoice page or through a payment you process via the API.
+The customer pays manually — either through the invoice page or through a payment you process with the Pay endpoint.

 Starting a pay schedule